Applicable Versions | NetSim Standard | NetSim Pro |

-Now, the secondary user (CR CPE) actively senses for the presence of the incumbent.
-If the CR_CPE detects the primary user then UCS Notifications will be sent by the secondary user to the base station.
-UCS notifications are generated at the end of the quiet period.
+In this setup, the secondary user, or the Cognitive Radio Customer Premises Equipment (CR CPE), actively checks for any presence of the incumbent.
+Upon detection of the primary user, the secondary user will issue UCS Notifications to the base station.
+These notifications are generally generated at the conclusion of the quiet period.

 struct stru_802_22_SSFOutput* fn_NetSim_CR_CPE_SSF(struct stru_802_22_SSFInput* input,NETSIM_ID nDevId,NETSIM_ID nInterfaceId)